meltyourface/blank/posts/Tree-of-Wisdom/Invocation-to-Thoth-Ritual-for-Wisdom-and-Enlightenment/index.md

 Am-khentet-nebeb r-khau rwntu setat-hi abw, Dedeq-k neferu sheru y-tu Au-tu her-t.

-Translation: I seek the hidden knowledge of the ethers and the essence of universal truths, Guide me into the realms of wisdom and enlightenment.
+**Translation**: I seek the hidden knowledge of the ethers and the essence of universal truths, Guide me into the realms of wisdom and enlightenment.

 (Chants and Rituals: Light a candle inscribed with the lunar symbol and intone the following chant)